Venlafaxine: Medical uses

 Venlafaxine is used primarily for the treatment of depression, general anxiety disorder, social phobia, panic disorder, and vasomotor symptoms.

+Concerns that noradrenergic reuptake might precipitate anxiety have not been borne out in randomized trials: a 2016 systematic review of 52 double-blind, placebo-controlled studies (mostly with venlafaxine or duloxetine) found clinically significant improvements in anxiety symptoms and no signal for treatment-emergent anxiety attributable to SNRIs.

 Venlafaxine has been used off label for the treatment of diabetic neuropathy and migraine prevention.
 It may work on pain via effects on the opioid receptor.
 It has also been found to reduce the severity of 'hot flashes' in menopausal women and men on hormonal therapy for the treatment of prostate cancer.

-Due to its action on both the serotoninergic and adrenergic systems, venlafaxine is also used as a treatment to reduce episodes of cataplexy, a form of muscle weakness, in patients with the sleep disorder narcolepsy.
+Due to its action on both the serotonergic and adrenergic systems, venlafaxine is also used as a treatment to reduce episodes of cataplexy, a form of muscle weakness, in patients with the sleep disorder narcolepsy.
 Some open-label and three double-blind studies have suggested the efficacy of venlafaxine in the treatment of attention deficit-hyperactivity disorder (ADHD).
 Clinical trials have found possible efficacy in those with post-traumatic stress disorder (PTSD).
 Case reports, open trials and blinded comparisons with established medications have suggested the efficacy of venlafaxine in the treatment of obsessive–compulsive disorder.

 Depression

 A comparative meta-analysis of 21 major antidepressants found that venlafaxine, agomelatine, amitriptyline, escitalopram, mirtazapine, paroxetine, and vortioxetine were more effective than other antidepressants, although the quality of many comparisons was assessed as low or very low.

+Open-label evidence also suggests potential benefit in treatment-resistant cases: in a multicenter Canadian study of adults with inadequate response to prior antidepressants (n=159), 58% achieved response and 28% remission after 8 weeks of venlafaxine (mean 260 mg/day); tolerability was generally acceptable.

 Venlafaxine was similar in efficacy to the atypical antidepressant bupropion; however, the remission rate was lower for venlafaxine.
 In a double-blind study, patients who did not respond to an SSRI were switched to either venlafaxine or another SSRI (citalopram); similar improvement was observed in both groups.

-Studies have not established its efficacy for use by children.
+Studies have not established its efficacy for use in pediatric populations.
 In children and adolescents with depression, venlafaxine increases the risk of suicidal thoughts or attempts.

+Higher doses (e.g., 225 mg and 375 mg per day) of venlafaxine are more effective than lower doses (e.g., 75 mg per day) but also cause more side effects.

-Studies have shown that the extended release is superior to the immediate release form of venlafaxine.
+Studies have shown that the extended-release is superior to the immediate-release form of venlafaxine.

-A meta-analysis has shown that efficacy of venlafaxine is not correlated with baseline severity of depression.
+A 2017 meta-analysis has shown that the efficacy of venlafaxine is not correlated with baseline severity of depression.
+In other words, regardless of how severe a person's depression is at treatment initiation, the efficacy of venlafaxine remains consistent and is not influenced by the severity of depression at the start of treatment.